BrightBoost/learningjava/notes/topicsWeek5.md

 ## Wednesday
 - More JUnit
+- Static

 ## What we are working on right now
+- Static exercise on page 79 and 80
-- Mini exercise JUnit
+- Mini exercise JUnit (optional)
-- exercise on page 67
+- exercise on page 67 (optional)
-- internship readiness survey
+- MANDATORY! internship readiness survey